OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

 ![Downloading the mapping templates](images/download-template.png)

 9. Once you have downloaded the mapping template files, navigate back to the screenshot in step 6 which should be empty.
-10. Upload the downloaded template files and in step 6, your screen should then resemble that screen.
+10. Upload the downloaded template files and in step 6, your screen should then resemble that screengrab.

 ### User Creation through the Teams Admin Portal
 1. Navigate to the [Microsoft Teams Admin Portal](https://admin.teams.microsoft.com)